 Here's what to do when your people make irrational and unsafe choices.

 Humans are not always rational creatures.
 We can be very impulsive, and sometimes we act as though we're much more interested in short-term results than long-term value.
-Below is an example of someone focused on a short-term result and how you can keep them safe and show that you care.
+Below is an example of someone focused on a short-term effect and how you can keep them safe and show that you care.

-A Shortsighted Behavior:
+An Example Of Shortsighted Behavior:

 There are lots of ways you could respond.
 Some are more productive than others.
-Here are a few ideas that should do more good than harm:
+Below is an example of the steps you should take to address unsafe behaviors.

-You're Not Finished.
+3. You're Not Finished.
 What's Next?